 Seek other options.
 Check with a local medical society, a nearby hospital or medical school, or a support group to get names of doctors who can give a second opinion.
 Or ask other people who've had cancer for their recommendations.

-A: Surgery is the most common treatment.
-If it's done in the early stages, meaning before the cancer has spread, there is a high chance that it can lead to a cure.
+Surgery is the most common treatment.
+If it's done in the early stages, before the cancer has spread, there is a high chance that it can lead to a cure.
 During surgery, the doctor removes the cancer and normal cells around it.
 This is called an excision.
 Chemotherapy, immunotherapy, or targeted therapy may also be used if it has spread to other parts of the body.
-Radiation is generally only used to treat symptoms when a person can't have surgery or chemotherapy.
+Radiation might also be part of treatment, especially when a person can't have surgery.

-A: Skin from another part of the body is used to replace skin that was removed during surgery.
-The skin is usually taken from the back or thigh.
+For a skin graft, skin from another part of the body is used to replace skin that was removed during surgery.
+This is typically only needed if a large area of skin needs to be removed.
+The skin graft is usually taken from the back or thigh.
 The surgeon stitches it to the area where the melanoma was removed.

-A: People who have had melanoma should see their doctor regularly for the rest of their lives.
-Their risk of getting it again is much higher than those who haven't had it.
+If you’ve had melanoma, see your doctor regularly for the rest of your life.
+The risk of getting it again (or getting another type of skin cancer) is much higher than in those who haven't had it.

-Many doctors recommend that people with this type of cancer see their doctor every few months for the first few years after the diagnosis.
+Many doctors recommend that people with melanoma see their doctor every few months for the first few years after the diagnosis.
 If there is no evidence that the melanoma has come back after a few years, then they can see the doctor once a year.

-A: Clinical trials are studies of new kinds of cancer treatments.
+Clinical trials are studies of new kinds of cancer treatments.
 Doctors use clinical trials to learn how well new treatments work and what their side effects are.
 Promising treatments are ones that work better or have fewer side effects than the current treatments.
-People who participate in these studies get to use treatments before the FDA approves them for the public.
+People who take part in these studies often get to use treatments before the FDA approves them for the public.
 People who join trials also help researchers learn more about cancer and help future cancer patients.